 Samuel Yellin Light Fixture, ca. 1910

 It actually belonged to my father-in-law.
 Um, he was in the boys' choir at the Washington National Cathedral, and when his voice changed, he worked on the custodial crew at the cathedral to help pay his tuition.
 And he said he found this lamp in the trash, being disposed of, and he rescued it.
-When he passed away, no one in the family wanted Dad's ugly lamp, and my mother-in-law was going to call someone to pick it up for scrap metal.
+Uh, when he passed away, no one in the family wanted Dad's ugly lamp, and my mother-in-law was going to call someone to pick it up for scrap metal.
 I asked her not to do that, to let me look it over.
 When I saw that it was marked Samuel Yellin, I did a little bit of research, and my husband and I visited the Washington National Cathedral to kind of learn a little bit more about Yellin, and we were shocked to find what appears to be an identical lamp hanging on the wall of the Chapel of the Resurrection.
 When my father-in-law had it displayed in his home, he had that shade on it.
 I don't know if it was original to the lamp, or something that he created to go with it, but that's how we got it.

 Well, I'll tell you what: It has nothing to do with it whatsoever.